simon-m/simon-m.github.io/content/fasttext.md

 trade-off between accuracy and memory used as a smaller value implies more collisions.

 - ---
 The "-lr" option tunes the learning rate.
-In general, a larger value means faster trainig and a potentially less accurate model because of a higher risk of getting stuck in local minimum.
+In general, a larger value means faster training and a potentially less accurate model because of a higher risk of getting stuck in local minimum.

 # Some results
-After a rather light parameter tuning phase, the best cutoff to balance TP and FP results in a ~2/3 precision.
+After a light parameter tuning phase, the best cutoff to balance TP and FP results in a ~2/3 precision.
 Interestingly, this is almost the best that can be reached.
 Indeed, lowering the threshold further (i.e. predicting more and more patients as "pathology") yields very marginal changes on the precision, TP and FP until reaching a threshold where everything is predicted as "pathology".
-This is because most of the low probabilities are all clustered very closeley around the same value.
+This is because most of the low probabilities are all clustered very closely around the same value.

 All in all, these results are fairly good considering I did not have to engineer any features and spent